Traveling to Rome with kids?

 10. Shop the Rome Grocery Stores

-When in Rome with kids, you have to shop at the grocery stores.
-Pick up snacks, and drinks, or whatever toiletries you might need.
+When in Rome with kids, you must shop at the grocery stores.
+Pick up snacks, drinks, or whatever toiletries you might need.

 Not only is it a fun and educational experience to see how the grocery stores here differ from back home, but you can pick up some yummy Italian snacks!

 My youngest had fun strolling the little shopping cart around…much different than our shopping carts back home.